-6.16 So/E/2
+6.23 So/E/2

-The site area allocated within this policy has been reduced to remove part of the site which is at risk of flooding.
-A requirement for pre-determination archaeological evaluation and post-determination mitigation measures has been added to this policy.
-The amendments to the policy support the Historic Environment and Cultural Assets and Water Management and Flood Risk objectives and may also have minor beneficial impacts on the Employment and Deprivation objectives through the removal of flood risk from the site.
+A requirement for pre-determination archaeological evaluation and postdetermination mitigation measures has been added to this policy.
+The amendments to the policy support the Historic Environment and Cultural Assets objective.
+The additional text regarding flood risk ensures an overall neutral impact on the Water Management and Flood Risk objective.

-6.17 So/E/3 (now re-named So/RL/1)
+6.24 So/E/3 (now re-named So/RL/1)